-This credit/no-credit continuing education course is designed to build theoretical and practical knowledge related to word recognition and reading fluency across development, from primary grades to secondary school.
-Educators will learn to execute effective, research-based reading instruction with challenging Tier I word study in whole class and small group settings.
-The latter setting will focus on scaffolding for intermediate readers who lack word recognition and spelling automaticity.
+This credit/no credit continuing education course is designed to build theoretical and practical knowledge related to reading fluency and comprehension-especially as they relate to intermediate readers.
+Educators will learn to execute effective, research-based reading instruction with challenging Tier I text in a whole class setting.
 The course follows a "practicum model," in which participants build a conceptual framework for reading development and effective instruction through a year-long, mentored experience.

-The course is open to any educator, including but not limited to classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.
+The course is open to any educator, including but not limited to: classroom teachers, reading specialists, special educators, administrators, paraprofessionals, and Multi-Language Learner (MLL) personnel.

-Through application, observations, and participation, educators will be expected to extend their knowledge of the following topics: gradual release of responsibility, word reading development, word reading difficulties, vocabulary development, oral language development, the relationship between orthography, phonology, and morphology in written English, the relationship between word recognition automaticity and fluency in text, the history of English orthography and motivation, planning for word study instruction, syllable types, and motivation.
+Through application, observations, and participation, educators will be expected to extend their knowledge of the following topics: fluency, gradual release of responsibility, text difficulty, textual scaffolding, word reading development, oral language development, building/activating background knowledge, planning, text types, comprehension strategies, text-based comprehension questions, and motivation.